Quentin Sickels: Later years and family

-Sickels was selected by the Detroit Lions as the 147th pick in the 1948 NFL draft, but he chose a career in business.
+Sickels was selected in the 17th round by the Detroit Lions as the 147th pick in the 1948 NFL draft, but he chose a career in business.
 As of 1950, he was employed in Detroit by the Minnesota Mining and Manufacturing Company.
 That same year, he was engaged to Gloria Mary Morrison of Detroit.
 They were married in February 1951 at the North Woodward Congregational Church in Detroit.
 They had three children, Quentin Brian, Jr., Lauren Brook and Heather Ann.

 From 1953 to 1958, Sickels was employed in Florida (two years in Orlando and three years in Miami) by Corporate Groups Service, Inc., an insurance company, as a vice president and general manager in charge of special workers' compensation plans.

 In 1958, Sickels returned to Detroit and became employed as a registered representative of Manley, Bennett & Company, a member of the New York Stock Exchange.
 He remained with that company as they were acquired by Thomson McKinnon Securities in 1984.
 In 1989 he joined another investment firm, Roney & Co. in Auburn Hills, MI.

 In 1963, Sickels was elected as the president of the University of Michigan's "M" Club.

 After the death of his second wife Jeree in 2004, Quentin reconnected with Joanne Dart, whom he had met during the 1948 Rose Bowl.
 The two resided together until his death in 2018.